 Marketing Hype or Science?

-“The jury is still out” says Dr. Lee Thornton, a board certified plastic surgeon from Meridian, Mississippi.
+“The jury is still out” says Dr. Lee Thornton, a board-certified plastic surgeon from Meridian, Mississippi.
 He says there hasn’t been a lot of scientific data to support the cosmetic marketing claims surrounding these types of facial procedures.
-“However, we are seeing some early blind studies with people looking at before and after photos and there appears to be some improvement with wrinkles and skin tone.”
+“However, we see some early blind studies with people looking at before and after photos and there appears to be some improvement with wrinkles and skin tone.”

 New Developments in Hair Growth